NatTuck/hw-quest/content/classes/2023-09/cs4140/notes/17-https-tls.md

 functionality on sites served without HTTPS; an example would be the HTML5 location API.
 This is just trying to encourage HTTPS usage, it doesn't provide any significant security benefit.

+**How does the cryptography work?
+What does it do?**

+Shared key encryption:

+ - Alice and Bob share a cryptographic key (~ 32 bytes).
+ - Alice uses the key to encrypt a message.
+ - The encrypted message is the same length, but completely random looking contents.
+ - Alice sends the encrypted message to Bob.
+ - Bob can decrypt the messge with the key, producing the same message Alice started with.
+ - Nobody without the key can go from the encrypted message to the decrypted message.

+Message authentication:

+ - Alice and Bob share a cryptographic key (~ 32 bytes).
+ - Alice uses the key to generate a Message Authentication Code for the message (~ 32 bytes).
+ - Alice sends the message and the MAC to Bob.
+ - Bob can use the shared key and MAC to determine if the message he got is exactly the same as the one Alice sent.
+ - Nobody without the key can generate a valid MAC and trick Bob into thinking a fake or altered message came from Alice.

+Public Key Encryption / Key Exchange:

+ - Alice and Bob don't share any cryptographic key.
+ - Bob has generated a cryptographic key pair (a private key and associated public key), and published the public key (1kB).
+ - Alice generates a secret shared key (~ 32B).
+ - Alice uses Bob's public key to encrypt it (encrypted message ~ 1kB).
+ - Alice sends the encrypted message to Bob.
+ - Bob can use his private key to decrypt the message.
+ - Now they have a shared key for encryption and MAC.
+ - Nobody can decrypt a message encrypted with Bob's public key unless they have Bob's private key.

+Public Key Signatures:

+ - Alice and Bob don't share any cryptographic key.
+ - Alice has generated a cryptographic key pair (a private key and associated public key), and published the public key (1kB).
+ - Alice uses her private key to sign a message, creating a signature (~ 1kB).
+ - Alice sends the message and signature to Bob.
+ - Bob uses Alice's public key to verify the signature.
+ - Nobody can generate a signature that can be verified with Alice's public key unless they have Alice's private key.

 **Encryption**